nddpj00/sup-sup-away/README.md

 1. Check nav bar links work.
 'Contact' opens email client and 'Socials' takes you to bottom fo page.
 2. The button on the hero image 'Click here for finder tool' takes you to the tool.
 3. Social media icons in footer open respective site.
-4. Email link in footer opens email client.
+4. Email link in footer opens email client.(Though error expected on some devicesadvising default email not set up)

   Finder Tool
 5. Run through questions with 3 x different permitations per device.